donaldrich80/modular-gitlab-ci/docs/examples.md

 ## Quickstart

-This is a general setting with sane defaults and autodetection linting.

 ``` yaml
 include:
   - project: ‘donaldrich/gitlab-ci-templates’
     file: ‘/default.yml’
 ```

+!!! info
+    This is a general setting with sane defaults and autodetection linting.

 ## Linters

 === "Shell"
     ``` yaml